KonstantinSKY/ibench/Front-end/README.md

 - check attribute `'class' = 'validation_status_ok'`

 ## Findind by locators and indexes of element in array of elements in `se.elems`
-sometimes we need to find a lot of elements then select one or more of them by index and continue searching inside it
+Sometimes we need to find a lot of elements then select one or more of them by index and continue searching inside it

 In Selenium:
 ```python